Buffered Image

 Draw into the Image: Non-Display Format

-The following graph illustrates the drawing of a shape (not an image, see Draw the Image: Multiple Formats Implementation):
+The following diagram illustrates the drawing of a shape (not an image, see Draw the Image: Multiple Formats Implementation):

 Standard Format